 There are a number of planned giving opportunities to consider, including:

-- Major planned gifts – Give appreciated assets as part of a succession and/or estate plan.
-Paid-up life insurance policies, stocks and bonds may be gifted.
+- Major planned gifts – Give appreciated assets as part of a succession and/or estate plan, including paid-up life insurance policies, stocks and bonds

 If an obituary directs contributions to the charity of your choice, you can:

-- Let us know whom you wish to memorialize.
-When we receive the check, we will send a thank you letter with tax deduction information and notify the family that a gift was made by you in memory of the deceased.
+- Let us know whom you wish to memorialize; when we receive the check, we’ll send a thank you letter with tax deduction information and notify the family that a gift was made by you in memory of the deceased.